Pseudotools/pt-essential-workflows/AUTHORING_GUIDE.md

 - `binds_to`: Exact token in the workflow graph to replace (e.g., `"__STEPS__"`)

 **Optional Fields:**
+- `is_basic`: boolean flag that indicates whether this variable should appear in the UI’s basic panel.
+If not present, defaults to true.
+Set to false to group it under advanced/expert controls.
 - `min`/`max`: Value constraints for numeric types (`int`, `float`)
 - `step`: Increment size for numeric inputs (defaults: int=1, float=0.1)
 - `enum_options`: Dropdown options as key→label pairs (overrides min/max/step)